thechungster/splinterlands-simulator/README.md

-# TS Splinterlands Simulator
+# Splinterlands Simulator

-Simulator for battles in the Splinterlands game, written in TS.
-Sorry if it's messy, the entire thing was written in one weekend :relaxed:
+Simulator for battles in the [Splinterlands](https://splinterlands.com) game.

 This simulator is used to simulate the battles in [Splintertools](https://splintertools.io).